apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+### CAS Documentation

+CAS documentation has gone through a somewhat major overhaul in the way configuration settings are managed and presented.
+The single-page catalog of all CAS settings has been replaced with individual snippets and fragments appropriate for each feature, and are included throughout the documentation pages where necessary, split into individual panes for required, optional and third-party settings.

+The presentation and generation of CAS settings and their documentation is entirely driven by CAS configuration metadata, and this capability is ultimately powered by Github Pages and Jekyll that render the CAS documentation in the backend.

 ### Spring Boot 2.4

 CAS is now based on the Spring Boot `2.4.x` series which by extension also requires CAS to upgrade